-- In determining the payload per scraper cycle, it is necessary to check both: - 1. the rated weight payload and - 2. the heaped volume capacity. - The volume corresponding to the lesser of these two values will, of course, govern. - The method of estimating production is illustrated in the following Examples.
+- In determining the payload per scraper cycle, it is necessary to check both: - 1. the rated weight payload - 2. the heaped volume capacity - The volume corresponding to the lesser of these two values will, of course, govern.

 - Estimate the production of a single engine twoaxle tractor scraper whose travel-time curves are shown in Figures 4-4 and 4-5 based on the following information.

-- Maximum heaped volume = 31 LCY (24 LCM)
+- Maximum heaped volume = 24 LCM

-- Maximum payload = 75,000 lb (34020 kg)
+- Maximum payload = 34020 kg

-- Material: Sandy clay, 3200lb/BCY (1898 kg/BCM), 2650 lb/LCY (1571 kg/LCM), rolling resistance 100 lb/ton (50 kg/t)
+- Material: Sandy clay, 1898 kg/BCM, 1571 kg/LCM, rolling resistance factor 50 kg/t.

 - Job efficiency =50 min/h

 - Operating conditions =average

 - Single pusher

-Haul and return routes:
+Haul route: